All About Insurance Renewals

 New proofs of insurance are usually enclosed with the renewal information.

 The renewal date of your insurance policy is based on the date your policy took effect.
 So it could actually take place on any day of the year depending on when you originally started the policy.
 The other factor in determining your renewal date is the length of your policy period.
 Policies usually renew annually or semi-annually.

 Some auto policies are locked in for a full year.
-Homeowner's policies are always one year and motorcycle, boat, and RV policies are often renewed annually.
+Homeowner's policies are always one year, and vehicle policies for motorcycles, boats, and RV's are often renewed annually.

 It is very common to have an auto policy renew every six months.
 Some motorcycle, boat, and RV policies also renew semi-annually.

 Renewal information is usually mailed or emailed to you 45 to 30 days in advance of your renewal.
 You will receive a declaration page along with other information explaining your policy.
 A new proof of insurance is usually enclosed with the declaration page.

 What Should I Do When My Insurance Renews?

 Your renewal is a good time to review your policy to verify discounts or make changes to coverage.
 It is a nice reminder because sometimes insurance is easy to forget if you haven’t had the need to use it recently.
 It is a good time to contact your insurance agent to review your policy.